Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 SwitchBot Curtain, SwitchBot Curtain 3

-S

-witchBot App Version: V7.9 or newer
+SwitchBot App Version: V7.9 or newer

-We received feedback that the "indicator light" for

-Curtain

-/Curtain 3 could not be turned on or the Curtain device itself might be broken.
+We received feedback that the "indicator light" for Curtain/Curtain 3 could not be turned on or the Curtain device itself might be broken.
 Then it turns out the "indicator light" was being turned off in the SwitchBot App.
 So we have removed the "indicator light" setting from the Curtain/Curtain 3 settings page since SwitchBot App V7.9.